CiscoTestAutomation/pyats/docs/easypy/usages.rst

         bash$ pyats run job /path/to/jobfile.py --testbed-file source:netbox --netbox-token=token
                                                 --netbox-url=url
+        bash$ pyats run job /path/to/jobfile.py --testbed-file "http://path.to.my/testbed.yaml"

 ``--clean-file``
-    Full path to the clean file.
+    Full path or URL to the clean file.
 This enables testbed cleaning using the :ref:`kleenex<kleenex_index>` module.
 This option is only useable if testbed information is provided using ``--testbed-file`` argument.